Mieszko I: Legacy

 Mieszko is chiefly credited with the unification of Polish lands.
 His state was the first state that could be called Poland.
 He is often considered the founder, the principal creator and builder of the Polish state.
 His acceptance of Roman Catholicism led to the inclusion of Poland in the mainstream civilization and political structures of Roman Catholic Europe.
 He sponsored the erection of churches.
 The Gniezno Cathedral was constructed during Mieszko's rule.
 It is very likely the Duke also founded the church at Ostrów Tumski and the Poznań Cathedral.
-Possibly during Mieszko I's reign Poland began minting its own coin, the denarius, though according to S. Suchodolski, the monetary system was installed by Mieszko I's grandson and namesake, Mieszko II Lambert.
+Possibly during Mieszko's reign Poland began minting its own coin, the denarius, though according to S. Suchodolski, the monetary system was installed by Mieszko's grandson and namesake, Mieszko II Lambert.

 At the end of his rule, Mieszko I left to his sons a territory at least twice as large as what he inherited from his father.
 The most significant were the additions of Silesia, Western Pomerania, and probably Lesser Poland including Kraków.
 He was the first ruler to conduct efficient foreign policy, which included agreements with Germany, Bohemia and Sweden, and prudently used his military resources.

 Mieszko is featured on the obverse of the 10 Polish złoty banknote.

 Marriages and issue

 According to Gallus Anonymus, before becoming a Christian Mieszko had seven pagan wives, whom he was required to relinquish, leaving Dobrawa as his only spouse.
 Nothing is known of the fates of any possible children from these relationships.
-In 965, before his baptism, Mieszko married Dobrawa (b.
+In 965, before his baptism, Mieszko married Dobrawa of Bohemia (b.
 940/45 – d.
-977), daughter of Duke Boleslav I the Cruel of Bohemia.
-They had two children:
+977).
+They had one known child: